Paulowei/numerical-analysis-library/README.md

 - Prerequisites ;
 - Java 11 or above ; Maven 3.8.5  ;
--

 - To compile the project ;
 - Use the following command ;
 - mvn compile ;

-- To package the project to a Jar
+- To package the project to a Jar (Java Archive)
 - Use the following command ;
 - mvn package  ;

--
+- change directories to the /target folder
+- where the .jar (Java Archive ) file is found,  ;
+- The name of the file should be "numerical-analysis-2.6.jar"  ;

 - To interact with the terminal ;
 - Use the following command ;
 - To perform lagrange  interpolation with the following pairs of x:y values (2:3 3:4 4:5) ;
 - java -jar "numerical-analysis-2.6.jar" "Interpolation" 2:3 3:4 4:5

--As for the remaining types of iteration , polynomials are expressed as arrays of pairs of double values (List<double[]>) -The first value in each pair represents the co-efficient of that term , and the second value represents the power of x in that term ;
+- As for the remaining types of iteration , polynomials are expressed as arrays of pairs of double values (List<double[]>)
+- The first value in each pair represents the co-efficient of that term , and the second value represents the power of x in that term ;
--So the polynomial
+- So the polynomial  2x^3 + 3x^4 + 4x^5  will be represented as  2:3 3:4 4:5 , likewise the polynomial 4x^2 + 3x^3 + 2x^4
+- could be represented   4:2 3:3 2:4  , in any order, as there are alogrithms that will handle the sorting accordingly ;
+-
 - To perform   Bisection iteration with the following pairs of x:y values (2:3 3:4 4:5) ;
 - java -jar "numerical-analysis-2.6.jar" "Bisection" 2:3 3:4 4:5